 Given the need for densified SBSs in meeting the rapidly increasing capacity demands of emerging networks, the decreasing distance between deployed infrastructures requires utilization of efficient interference management mechanisms to avoid performance degradation of the networks.
 Fig. 3.10 depicts the effect of employing frequency reuse mechanism in dense deployment of SBSs in a two-tier dense HCN using both SS-PLM and DS-PLM.
-The figure demonstrates that at any fixed λ_S and target SINR τ , increasing the reuse factor N improves the overall network coverage for both PLMs as the number of interfering BSs reduces and interference received from both BS tiers diminishes as well.
+The figure demonstrates that at any fixed $\lambda_S$ and target SINR $\tau$ , increasing the reuse factor N improves the overall network coverage for both PLMs as the number of interfering BSs reduces and interference received from both BS tiers diminishes as well.
 Moreover, it is important to note that the biggest jump in network coverage is achieved for both PLMs when N is increased from 1 to 2.
 This is because, the number of interfering BSs from both tiers have reduced to half on average.
-Similarly, the increase in network coverage for any further increase in N reduces from the earlier value as the number of interference faced by UEs.
+Similarly, the increase in network coverage for any further increase in N reduces from the earlier value as the number of interferer BSs have already reduced, and fewer interfering BSs contribute to the interference faced by UEs.